The Kitchen Coalition

 • Turn the dough out onto a lightly floured work surface, and roll into a tight ball.

 • Lightly grease a large bowl, turning the dough ball to coat and cover.
-Cover and let rest for 1-hour, or until doubled in sized.
+Cover and let rest for 1-hour, or until doubled in size.

 • Turn the dough out onto a lightly floured work surface, and punch the dough down.
 Divide into six equal pieces (approximately 140g each) and roll into individual dough balls.

-• Using a rolling pin, roll each dough ball in to a rectangle that is approximately 9-inches wide, by 5-inches tall.
+• Using a rolling pin, roll each dough ball into a rectangle that is approximately 9 inches wide by 5inches tall.
 The dough should be between ¼ to ½-inch thick.
-Starting with the long side, tightly roll the dough into a loaf shape.
+Starting with the long side, tightly roll the dough into a log shape.
 Pinch the end seams together until they are smooth.
-Place seam side down on baking sheet lined with parchment paper.
+Place seam side down on a baking sheet lined with parchment paper.

-• Cover dough with a damp kitchen cloth, or second baking sheet and and let rise for an additional 30 minutes.
+• Cover the rolls with a damp kitchen cloth, or a second baking sheet, and let rise for an additional 30 minutes.

 • While the dough is proofing, preheat the oven to 400°F.

-• Mix the egg white and water in a small bowl and gently brush over loaves.
+• Mix the egg white and water in a small bowl and gently brush over the rolls.

 • Using a lame, razor blade, or sharp kitchen knife, score the dough ¼ deep in three spots.

-• Bake for 15 - 20 minutes until golden brown or they register 195 - 200°F internally on an instant read thermometer.
+• Bake for 15 minutes until golden brown, or they register 195 - 200°F internally on an instant-read thermometer.
+(Add 1 - 3 minutes if needed).
 Remove from oven and transfer to a wire rack.
 Allow them to cool completely before slicing.

 Nutrition